pjobson/onion_omega2p_experiments/docs/ssh.md

 # SSH

+Connect your client computer back to your regular wifi network.

 ## Default Login / Password

 If your device is going to be in the wild, be sure to change your password.